Ibex Labs

 Anchor programs, account models, token flows, migrations, reward systems, and production-grade transaction paths.

-Backend integration
+Backend systems

 Production hardening